-Return Procedures: Please send an email to email@example.com with your complete name, address, phone # and your order # .
-Once we have received this email, we will provide you with a return authorisation number and return address.
-Please then return package to us.
+Return Procedures: Please email firstname.lastname@example.org with your complete name, address, phone # and order #.
+Once we receive this email, we will provide you with a return authorisation number and address.
+Please then return the package to us.

 Once we receive your return package, you will receive your refund.
-You will either be credited back to your Card, or PayPal.
-Please allow 7 days to process the refund and up to 10 working days to receive your refund by card.
+You will either be credited back to your card or PayPal.
+Please allow 7 days to process the refund and 10 days to receive your refund by card.

-NOTE: Customer is responsible for all delivery charges incurred when sending the product back to us.
+NOTE: The customer is responsible for all delivery charges when sending the product back to us.